sensiolabs/GotenbergBundle/docs/pdf/MergePdfBuilder.md

 ```

 ### bookmarks(array \$bookmarks)
-Bookmarks to write (JSON).
-A list applies to the final merged PDF.<br />A map of filename→bookmarks shifts page indexes per file before merging.<br /><br />You can also provide custom bookmarks with the bookmarks form field.
-When provided as a list, it is applied<br />directly to the final merged PDF.
-When provided as a map of filename to bookmarks, page indexes are shifted per<br />file before merging.<br />
+Bookmarks to write.
+When provided as a list, it is applied directly to the final merged PDF.<br />When provided as a map of filename to bookmarks, page indexes are shifted per file before merging.<br />The `children` property allows nesting bookmarks to create a hierarchical table of contents.<br />

 > [!TIP]
 > See: [https://gotenberg.dev/docs/manipulate-pdfs/merge-pdfs#bookmarks-pdf-engines](https://gotenberg.dev/docs/manipulate-pdfs/merge-pdfs#bookmarks-pdf-engines)